• Skip to content

 Online banks such as Ally (1.90%), Synchrony (1.85%), and Discover (1.8%) all pay more than 30x the national average in interest and are highly rated options.

-Compared to a standard big-bank savings account, these high yield online savings account are a great option.
+Compared to a standard savings account, these high yield online savings account are a great option.

 The only thing you’ll be sacrificing is a tiny bit of accessibility.